Margaret A. Murray, Chief Executive Officer

 Prior to leading ACAP, Ms. Murray was the Medicaid Director for the State of New Jersey under the administration of Governor Christine Todd Whitman, where she oversaw the expansion of the FamilyCare program to cover all children under 350% of poverty.
 She was also a senior budget analyst for the U.S. Office of Management and Budget, with responsibility for negotiating the budget neutrality agreements for Medicaid managed care waivers.

-Ms. Murray is a member of the National Academy of Social Insurance and serves on the Board of Directors of the Alliance for Health Policy.
-Meg also serves on the Medicaid Policy Center Advisory Committee of the New Jersey Quality Institute.
+Ms. Murray is a member of the National Academy of Social Insurance and has served on the Board of Directors of the Alliance for Health Policy.
+Meg also served on the Medicaid Policy Center Advisory Committee of the New Jersey Quality Institute.
+She has previously served on the Institute of Medicine’s Committee on the Public Financing and Delivery of HIV Care, the Maryland Community Health Resources Commission and on the board of a Community Health Center in southern Maryland.

-Fabiola Attime, Operations Specialist
+Fabiola Attime, Business Operations Manager

 email